Genboo · 进步

 Need-based scholarships available for hardware kit costs.

-Selected applicants discuss tuition, hardware kit costs, and scholarship eligibility once shortlisted.
-We're committed to making the cohort financially feasible for students who belong here.
+Shortlisted applicants discuss program fees, hardware kit costs, and scholarship eligibility during the interview.
+We're committed to keeping the cohort financially accessible to admitted students regardless of means.

 Express interest